What Do Those Google Algorithm Updates Mean?

 Google Mobile-Friendly Update (Mobilegeddon)

-Mobilegeddon was introduced in 2015 and was Google’s way of adapting their algorithm to recognize searches made on devices other than computers.
+Mobilegeddon was introduced in 2015 and was Google’s way of adapting its algorithm to recognize searches made on devices other than computers.
 Basically, pages that were designed for mobile devices were rewarded with higher rankings in mobile search, and those pages not designed for mobile were punished with low rankings.

 Shortly after Mobilegeddon hit, Google realized that it was not enough to just divvy out high or low rankings based solely on how mobile-friendly certain pages were.
 So in 2018, mobile-first indexing was introduced, which scans a website’s mobile version almost exclusively in order to index it for search.
 Websites that only have desktop versions are also indexed.

-If your site is optimized for mobile (which it should be), then you can run the mobile friendly test to see if it meets Google’s criteria.
+If your site is optimized for mobile (which it should be), then you can run the mobile-friendly test to see if it meets Google’s criteria.
 You’ll also want to make sure to use the same structured content on both your mobile and desktop website versions.

 Think of Fred as the umbrella that encompasses lots of minor updates made to Google’s search algorithm.
-One Fred in particular was dropped in 2017 that penalized websites whose purpose is to drive revenue, instead of providing valuable content.
+One Fred, in particular, was dropped in 2017 that penalized websites whose purpose is to drive revenue, instead of providing valuable content.

 To stay on this Fred’s nice list, you may want to scale back on the number of ads on your site and always make sure they are from reputable partners.
-Audit your site for thin content and always review your pages through the lens of the user.
+Audit your site for this content and always review your pages through the lens of the user.

 In short, if you ever see your rankings or traffic levels abruptly fall off, you’ve probably been hit with one of these SEO updates, or who knows, maybe a brand new one hot off the presses.
 Like it or not, these updates are here to keep us all honest and on our toes.
 It’s a competition of the fittest, and only the SEO savvy will survive!